CandyVas/Candy-Vasquez-Portfolio-Lab/docs/Labs/L03/index.md

 We were tasked to download something from the website printables which offers an endless amount of free 3d prints that the public can download and print themselves.
 In honor of Halloween coming up soon, I wanted to find a design that was spooky, but cute enough to be incorporated into what I normally carry around.

-The design I ended up settling on was a ghost keychain, which can be found via this link (https://www.printables.com/model/288657-halloween-ghost-keychain/comments).
+The design I ended up settling on was a (Ghost Keychain)[https://www.printables.com/model/288657-halloween-ghost-keychain].
 Not only does it match the vibe i was aiming for, but it also matches the stipulations of this assignment- keychains are small since it's meant to be easily transportable.
 <img width="791" height="346" alt="image" src="https://github.com/user-attachments/assets/a1560496-011b-4048-bb92-a4ec494e0ded" />

-A design that i thought to download but chose not to were these bats meant for wall decor.
+A design that i thought to download but chose not to were these (Bats)[https://www.printables.com/model/299289-vintage-halloween-bat-wall-decor] meant for wall decor.
 I decided not to because in our previous lecture we were discussing FDM considerations and in my research i looked into warping and layer adhesion.
 I was afraid that printing a flat design would cause the edges to lift, and these are lab printers used by plenty of students, so i didnt want a super thin deisgn to stick to the plate and struggling to take it off.

 <img width="758" height="352" alt="image" src="https://github.com/user-attachments/assets/9f365f86-ddf7-42f3-a7c8-a76629107b8b" />